MAH MBA CET 2018 results declared, how to check

 A total of 1,06,448 candidates had registered for the exam and only 98,606 candidates had appeared.
 The exam was conducted from March 10 to 11.

 The test was conducted online and had questions from four sections namely - logical reasoning, abstract reasoning, quantitative aptitude and verbal ability/reading comprehension.
 The exam was of total 200 marks.
 No negative marking was present.
-The duration of the for test was 2 hours and 30 minutes.
+The duration of the test was 2 hours and 30 minutes.

 Clearing this exam, candidates can apply in various around 400 MBA colleges in Maharashtra including JBIMS, SIMSREE, PUMBA, K J Somaiya, N L Dalmiya, DSIMS, Dy Patil and other 400.
 The results are available on dtemaharashtra.gov.in.